hummerstudio/jenkinsclient/README.md

 # Usage

-After install jenkinsclient, you can use command `jenkins` to perform many operations on Jenkins server.
+After install jenkinsclient, you can use command `jenkins` or `jks` to perform many operations on Jenkins server.

 ## QUICK START